 (3) In this section —

-“transaction” means the payment of a cheque, or the doing of any other thing, that will result in the making of a debit to an account.
+transaction means the payment of a cheque, or the doing of any other thing, that will result in the making of a debit to an account.

 18. Debits to be expressed in Australian currency

 For the purposes of this Act the amount of a debit that is made in a currency other than Australian currency, is the amount of the debit converted to Australian currency as at the time the debit was made.